-How to Ride Topeka Metro
+How to Ride the Topeka Metro Fixed Route

 Please arrive at the bus stop five (5) minutes early and have your pass, ride card, ticket or exact change ready.
-If you are paying a reduced fare, you must present your Reduced Fare ID card to the bus operator.
+If you are paying a reduced fare, you must present your Topeka Metro Reduced Fare ID card to the bus operator.

 To depart the bus, push the yellow strip or pull cord (located by the windows) approximately one block before your desired stop.
+This gives the operator the ability to safely slow down for the stop.

 Smoking, food, drink, radios, and pets (except guide or service animals) are prohibited on buses and inside Quincy Street Station.
+A full list of passengers guidelines is available on the “About Metro” tab.

 Locating a Bus Stop

 Buses will stop at bus benches, bus shelters, and Bus Stop signs along the route if there are patrons there waiting to board.
-For safety reasons, buses will not stop in construction or road work areas to pick up or drop off passengers.
+For safety reasons, buses will not stop in active construction or road work areas to pick up or drop off passengers.
 The bus can stop to allow passengers to board or exit at an intersection or major business access only if the operator deems it is safe and appropriate to do so.

 Getting On the Bus